ojalaw/suport_MP3/README.md

 **Comment feature**
 Users have the ability to comment on posts made by themselves or other users, comments can be deleted once they have been added.

+**Delete modal**
+Users have the ability to delete posts and comments once they have added them.
+A confirmation 'delete modal' is displayed once the user clicks the 'delete' button.

 **My profile**
 Users have the ability to navigate to the 'My profile' page, here they can add to their bio, change their favourite team/sport that is displayed on their profile page.
 They can also views historic posts/comments.